Don’t know what or how to order Keto when you are going out to a restaurant? In this post, I tell you my Top 8 Tips to Eating Out on Keto Diet

-3. When it comes to ordering apps, go for the Charcuterie Board.
+3. When it comes to ordering apps, go for the Charcuterie or Cheese Board

-Besides that, shrimp cocktail is also another great option when it comes to ordering appetizers.
+Besides that, a shrimp cocktail is also another great option when it comes to ordering appetizers.

 Stay clear of anything that is “breaded” or “fried”.
 If they have wings on the appetizer menu, ask them if they are breaded and what oil they fry them in.
 Stay clear from bad oils such as vegetable oil.

-I’ve made this mistake wayy to many times when I was “too shy” to ask the waiter what the salad dressing ingredients were.
+I’ve made this mistake way too many times when I was “too shy” to ask the waiter what the salad dressing ingredients were.
 Always ask.
 Most of the time, the wait staff won’t know the answer and they will have to go back to the kitchen and ask the chef.

-A lot of salad dressings in restuarants contain some kind of sweetener.
-I once asked a waiter if a specific salad dressing had any sugar in it and he said “No, it’s just oil, lemon, vinegar and honey.”
+A lot of salad dressings in restaurants contain some kind of sweetener.
+I once asked a waiter if a specific salad dressing had any sugar in it and he said “No, it’s just oil, lemon, vinegar, and honey.”
 Ha.
 You may laugh, but just remember, most people don’t know that Honey is sugar.

-Ok, so now that you’ve asked everyone and thier mother about the salad dressings, you realize that every single salad dressing has some kind of “sweetener” in it.
+Ok, so now that you’ve asked everyone and their mother about the salad dressings, you realize that every single salad dressing has some kind of “sweetener” in it.

-Besides that, when ordering salads, make sure you ask them to omit the croutons and all of the non-Keto fruit that they may be using as a topping.
+Besides that, when ordering salads, make sure you ask them to omit the croutons and all of the non-Keto fruit so that they may be used as a topping.

 5. When it comes to ordering the main entree, go for the protein

-Most restuarants will offer a variety of protein dinner options.
-When you are chosing one, don’t be so concered with the sides it comes with, focus on what they cook the protein in.
+Most restaurants will offer a variety of protein dinner options.
+When you are choosing one, don’t be so concerned with the sides it comes with, focus on what they cook the protein in.